-Checking out Git repositories
+Check out Git repositories

-Using the Codefresh native GIT integration
+Use the Codefresh native GIT integration

-Codefresh has native support for GIT repositories and Git triggers.
-First you need to setup a GIT integration (Your administrator might also have done this for you already).
+Codefresh has native support for Git repositories and Git triggers.
+First you need to set up a Git integration (your administrator might also have done this for you already).

 For each Git Integration, make sure that you note down its name, as you will use in your pipeline inside a git-clone step.